Self-hosted WordPress.

 It really depends on what you’re looking for:

-• If you want maximum flexibility and don’t mind getting your hands a bit dirty, self-hosting WordPress is a fantastic choice.
+• If you want maximum flexibility, control and don’t mind visiting the hosting admin panel from time to time, self-hosting WordPress is a fantastic choice.
 You’ll have the power to build the site of your dreams.

 • If you prefer simplicity and a hands-off approach to site management, hosted WordPress could be the way to go.
 It’s user-friendly and takes care of the technical heavy lifting.

 Personally, I love the freedom that comes with self-hosting.
-Sure, it requires a bit more effort, but the ability to customize every aspect of my site makes it totally worth it.
+Sure, it requires a bit more effort, but the ability to customize every aspect of my site makes it totally worth it for me.

-Before setting up a self-hosted site, it’s important to understand the potential costs involved.
-While the WordPress software itself is free, there are several expenses to consider to get your site up and running smoothly:
+Okay, so here’s the thing; even though the WordPress software itself is free and open source, there are still several expenses you need to consider to get your site up and running smoothly:

 The big one: web hosting fees

-Another, a bit more premium option, it’s what’s called managed WordPress hosting – it’s where the hosting company takes care of all the technical aspects of the setup, and you just get to enjoy WordPress.
-This one’s usually in the $30 per month range.
+Another, a bit more premium option, it’s what’s called managed WordPress hosting.
+In this model, the hosting company takes care of all the technical aspects of the setup, and you just get to enjoy WordPress.
+This one’s usually in the $20-$30 per month range.

 Domain name registration